remydagostino/sc-exercises/exercises/aggregate/SOLUTION.md

 ## Code smell

-If a manager had given me this assignment with the intention to use my solution in production code I would have raised an eyebrow and then explained my concerns.
+If a manager had given me this assignment with the intention to use my solution in production code I would have raised an eyebrow and then explained some concerns:

 - Why should `options` be an optional argument?
 It seems like this function doesn't do anything useful unless it is provided.
-I think it would be more appropriate to throw if the function is called with only a single argument.
+I think it would be more appropriate to throw an error if the function is called with only a single argument.
-- Why are we packing so much functionality into a single function?
-Many of the things this function does would surely be useful on their own.
+- Why are we packing so much functionality into a single method?
+Many of the things this method does would surely be useful on their own.
 I think that this functionality sould be exposed as a module with the following methods.
   - `filterById(id, dataSet)`
   - `filterByAuto(auto, dataSet)`
   - `filterByMinPlayTime(playTime, dataSet)`